dancaldera/pos/README.md

-# Inventory and Point of Sale System ()
+# Inventory and Point of Sale System

-A complete solution for inventory management and point of sale operations, built with React, Express, and PostgreSQL.
+A complete solution for inventory management and point of sale operations, built with React, Express, and PostgreSQL in a monorepo structure.

 ## Project Overview